FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 Given the benefits of having standardized errors, these trade-offs seem acceptable, so long as we allow the solution to be extended in the future to be more user defined.
-The `AbiError` trait is the main vector of such future changes in this case.
+The `Error` trait is the main vector of such future changes in this case.

 Letting the errors be populated directly in the bytecode would be a lot simpler,